HAIR REMOVAL

 -

-Be cautious with salt and sugar scrubs, as they may be too abrasive and cause irritation if massaged too aggressively.
+Be cautious with salt and sugar scrubs; they may be too abrasive and may cause irritation if massaged too aggressively.

 -